 At Homer Airport, the summers are cool and mostly cloudy and the winters are long, freezing, wet, windy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 21°F to 62°F and is rarely below 2°F or above 67°F.

-Based on the tourism score, the best time of year to visit Homer Airport for warm-weather activities is from mid July to mid August.
+Based on the tourism score, the best time of year to visit Homer Airport for warm-weather activities is from early July to mid August.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 At Homer Airport, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.